 Why?
 She'd done so much in her first year at Hogwarts — had battled a troll and tangled with the dark lord.
-She and Hermione had helped Harry break past the best defenses Albus Dumbledore and Nicholas Flamel could devise, and would have succeeded in claiming the philosopher's stone, if Flamel hadn't used a fake.
+She and Hermione had helped Harry break past the best defences Albus Dumbledore and Nicholas Flamel could devise, and would have succeeded in claiming the philosopher's stone, if Flamel hadn't used a fake.
 Why then, was she sitting here like a delicate flower, waiting for an escort from her future husband?
 Was she so weak that she couldn't even conceive of doing something as simple as… as even stepping outside the manor's front gate?

 The thought stilled her.
 Harry had taken her to the moors of Dartmoor and the forests of Brazil.
-She'd flown across Scotland and traveled under the North-Sea in a muggle-built magical submarine.
+She'd flown across Scotland and travelled under the North-Sea in a muggle-built magical submarine.
 But just beyond that front gate was almost unknown territory — unknown territory, which she at least knew contained a muggle-cum-magic village that she couldn't ever remember visiting.

 Daphne nodded to herself.
 That's what she was going to do.
 She was going to go down to explore the village — to find out what was there for herself.
 She was old enough.
 She had wandless magic.
 She could protect herself.
 There had to be loads of other wizarding children her age that did it all the time.
 There was absolutely no reason why she couldn't.

 Lord Jacob Greengrass sat in his sitting room, reading the Daily Prophet as was his habit on a lazy Sunday afternoon.
 Thanks in no small part to his future son-in-law, it had been quite a while since he'd had a Sunday as lazy as this one.